syncfusion-content/wpf-docs/wpf/Classic/AutoComplete/How-To/Bind-the-Business-objects-to-AutoComplete.md

 ---
 layout: post
 title: Bind-the-Business-objects-to-AutoComplete | AutoComplete | wpf | Syncfusion
-description: bind the business objects to autocomplete
+description: Learn here all about Bind the Business objects to AutoComplete support in Syncfusion WPF AutoComplete (Classic) control and more.
 platform: wpf
 control: AutoComplete
 documentation: ug
 ---

-# Bind the Business Objects to AutoComplete
+# Bind the Business objects to AutoComplete in WPF AutoComplete (Classic)

 AutoComplete supports binding the Business objects as its Data Source.